srivathsacs/git-practice/README.md

 # git-practice

-this repo was used for git practice
+this repo is being used for git practice and to try different features